weiserlab/ambuj/stico.md

 ## Funding
 STICORS is generously supported (or have been previously supported) through grants from following agencies:

+* National University of Singapore (Startup grant) [2022-2026]
+* Grant from ARTIC at National University of Singapore (for sensing using tunnel diodes) [2022-2024]
-* Sweden Innovation Agency (VINNOVA) hosted at Uppsala University, Sweden
+* Sweden Innovation Agency (VINNOVA) hosted at Uppsala University, Sweden [2018-2019]
-* 2019 ABB Research Award in Honour of Hubertus von Grünberg hosted at University of California, Berkeley
+* 2019 ABB Research Award in Honour of Hubertus von Grünberg hosted at University of California, Berkeley [2020 onwards]
-* National University of Singapore (Startup grant)

 ----
 ----